sdevries0/Kozax/README.md

-# Kozax: Genetic Programming in JAX
+# kozax: Genetic Programming in JAX
-Kozax introduces a general framework for evolving computer programs with genetic programming in JAX.
+kozax introduces a general framework for evolving computer programs with genetic programming in JAX.
 With JAX, the computer programs can be vectorized and evaluated on parallel on CPU and GPU.
 Furthermore, Just-in-time compilation provides massive speedups for evolving offspring.

 # Features
-Kozax allows the user to:
+kozax allows the user to:
 - define custom operators
 - define custom fitness functions
 - use trees flexibly, ranging from symbolic regression to reinforcement learning